affirmednetworks/multi-mesh/README.md

-# Deploying and Operating

-Operating Multiple Disparate Istio Meshes on a Single Kubernetes Cluster
+# Deploying and Operating Multiple Disparate Istio Meshes on a Single Kubernetes Cluster

 ## Introduction